microsoft/moaw/workshops/aks-openai-embeddings/workshop.md

 <div class="info" data-title="Info">

 > This workshop was originally developed as part of the AKS landing zone accelerator program.
-Check out [the repo](https://aka.ms/AKSLZA/referenceimplementation) for more information
+Check out [the repo](https://aka.ms/akslza/aiscenario) for more information

 </div>

-The lab environment was pre-configured with the following:
+You will need to have the following installed on your system if you are not using Azure cloud shell.
+The .devcontainer of the repo you will be cloning comes preinstalled with them:

 - Kubectl, preferably 1.25 and above  ( `az aks install-cli` )
 - [Azure Subscription](https://azure.microsoft.com/free)